In organic farming, crop rotation is vital for replenishing the fertility of the soil whilst

 we select crops and varieties that are vigorous and which smother weeds.
 We also control weeds

-by using mechanical cultivations in combination with the weather for example when frosts are forecast,
+by using mechanical cultivations in combination with the weather for example when frosts are

-that are naturally resistant.
+select varieties that are naturally resistant.
 That's as well as regularly rotating our crops.